cl-fontana/abcd-docs/docs/source/timestamps.rst

 Being the timestamp an integer, it is an exact number and its precision is the very same as the digital clock used to determine it.
 Normally the clocks runs at frequencies of the order of few hundreds of MHz or a few GHz.
 Assuming that the clock is 1 GHz, for simplicity, the time step would be of the order of 1 ns.
-Thus after 1 s of acquisition time the value of a timestamp can be of the order of 1 billion (10 :sup:`9`).
+Thus after 1 s of acquisition time, the value of a timestamp can be of the order of 1 billion (10\ :sup:`9`).
 Since in some experiments we want to measure time differences of the order of 10 ns or less, we need a very high precision on the timestamp number.
 Floating point values are approximated values and thus they might lose the needed precision.
 64 bits floating point values have a precision of `53 bits <https://en.wikipedia.org/wiki/Floating-point_arithmetic#Range_of_floating-point_numbers>`_.